frequencylost/anime-franchise-collections/README.md

 relation graphs can easily take 30–60 minutes the first time.
 Subsequent runs are fast — the AniList cache (`/config/cache/anilist_cache.json`) holds responses for 24h, and the PlexAniBridge mapping is cached for 12h.

+### Genre collections from another tool got picked up as renames

+If you also run agregarr (or another tool) that creates genre or theme collections, the script identifies them via their Plex **labels** and excludes them from rename detection.

+Every collection agregarr creates carries a label like `Agregarranilist18351` / `Agregarrtmdb12345`.
+The script reads each collection's labels via the Plex API and excludes any whose label matches `MANAGED_LABEL_PATTERN` (default `^Agregarr`).
+If you use a different tool that stamps its own labels, set the env var to a regex that matches them, e.g.
+`^(Agregarr|MyOtherTool)`.

+Collection size is **not** used as a heuristic — small genre collections (e.g. "Death Game", 12 entries) and large ones ("Action", 80 entries) are treated identically.
+The only signal is the label.

+If you ran an older version of this script and ended up with corrupted state entries (e.g. state.json shows a cluster's name as "Action"), the recovery is automatic: on the next run, that wrong name is the new "state" name, the rename detector excludes it, and the franchise's real collection tag (still on the Plex items from a prior run) becomes the detected rename — restoring the correct name.
+No manual intervention needed.

+If you want to be sure, you can also delete `state.json` and let the script rebuild names from scratch on the next run.

 ### I want to see what happened during a long run